How much does 1 oz weigh in grams

 How does the Gram staining procedure differentiate between Gram negative and gram positive bacteria

-Gram-positive bacteria form cell walls containing thick layers of peptidoglycan (90% or more of the wall).
-They turn purple.
-Gram-negative bacteria have walls with thin layers of peptidoglycan (10% wall) and a high fat content.
+Gram-positive bacteria have an inner cell wall containing thick layers associated with peptidoglycan (90% of the cell wall).
+This is purple discoloration.
+Gram-negative bacteria have walls combined with thin layers of peptidoglycans (10% of all walls) and a high lipid content.
 They turn pink.